vasilakisfil/Introspected-REST/README.md

 > --- Roy Fielding

-When Roy talks abouut `REST` he mentions 5 crucial attributes of `REST` model:
+When Roy talks about `REST` he mentions 5 crucial properties of a `REST` model:

 ##### All important resources are identifed by one resource identifer mechanism
 > induces simple, visible, reusable, stateless communication